 Note: Tablets are not yet adequate to support online instruction.

 - An Internet Service Provider (ISP) and a modem or other device capable of connecting to the internet.
 Broadband is strongly recommended.

 - If your download speed is greater than 256 kbps, your internet connection should be sufficient for teaching online classes at PCC, though we recommend faster connections.

 - If your download speed is less than 256 kbps, you may want to consider upgrading your internet connection or finding a faster internet connection elsewhere (possibly at a campus, public library, etc).
-If a faster internet connection is unavailable to you, you may find it frustrating to teach your online courses.
+If a faster internet connection is unavailable to you, you will find it frustrating to teach your online courses.

-- More than one internet browser installed on your computer.
+- More than one Internet browser installed on your computer.
 If you are not using one already, we recommend the following browsers.

 - A headphones/microphone combination that works with your computer.
 This allows you to make audio recordings, participate in online meetings, and offer virtual office hours.

 - Recommended: A webcam for providing video feedback and creating instructor introduction videos.